Mentor young people to help them lead successful and fulfilling lives. Be a part of a mentoring programme for Brixton's incredible youth community!

 This is also a fantastic opporunity to learn more about how Youth Charities run and get get more experience of working in this sector.

-Volunteering takes place from November to March (in term time) and the sessions are biweekly (9 sessions in total).
-What we would expect of you is to commit to your time and to be consistent to ensure a positive impact on the lives of the mentee.
+Volunteering takes place from November to March (in term time) and the sessions are every two weeks.
+What we would expect of you is to commmit to your time and to be consistent to ensure a positive impact on the life of your mentee.

 Communication, empathy, dedication, safeguarding, leadership, working with children with complex needs, pastoral support of young people, flexibility, time management and organisation liaison are all skills you will gain by taking part in this programme.
 This volunteering opportunity is excellent for anyone who wants experience working with young people, or is exploring a career in education/youth work.

-This programme will be supported by both Hub and Spiral staff, who will be leading on your selection workshop, initial training and additional training provision (behaviour management, routes into education etc) throughout your placement, as well as any during.
+This programme will be supported by both Hub and Spiral staff, who will be leading on your selection workshop, initial training and additional training provision (behaviour management, routes into education etc.) throughout your placement.
 The staff team will be in touch with you during your placement to get mid-year and end of year feedback, which is required from all volunteers.
 Volunteers will also be debriefed about any issues with their mentee which they may want the Spiral to support or follow up from.

 Volunteering for Kingston Hub is social and you'll have the chance to meet many like-minded people, but why not ask a friend to sign up with you too?